timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 - Be sure [Golang](https://golang.org/doc/install) is installed and Go tools are set up to run our application.
 - You’ll need to download [Homebrew](https://docs.brew.sh/Installation.html) to download your driver.
 In this tutorial we’ll be using [xhyve](https://github.com/mist64/xhyve).
-- Install Docker ([Docker for Mac](https://docs.docker.com/docker-for-mac/#preferences) is recommended for Mac users)
+- Install Docker (We'll be using [Docker for Mac](https://docs.docker.com/docker-for-mac/#preferences) for this tutorial)